crivion/laraboard-careers/README.md

 6) Generate an admin user to start with: php artisan laraboard:create-admin
 7) You can login via https://yourdomain.com/dashboard with the user you created at step 6
 8) Link storage folder (where cv pdf's are stored): php artisan storage:link
+9) Install NPM Packages: npm install
+10) Finally, build it: npm run build

+And you're ready to advertise your available positions!

 ## License